 At LVPC, we have learned through our study of the Acts of the Apostles that the greatest missionary in world history, Paul the Apostle, worked both through existing synagogues (roughly equivalent to our idea of brick-and-mortar churches) as well as creating alternative venues in which he could share the Good News about Jesus.
 In Philippi, Paul engaged people evangelistically on a river bank.
 In Athens, Paul engaged the philosophers with the message of Christ on Mars Hill.
 In Corinth, Paul worked out of the home of a man named Crispus.
 In Ephesus, Paul rented out a college lecture hall for his base of operations.
 In Rome, well, read the final chapter of Acts to see what “doing church” looked like in Rome for the Apostle!
 Similarly, at LVPC we are creating an alternative venue in which to engage people with the Good News about Jesus.
 Meanwhile, our other two weekly services for our “regular” congregation (Sunday morning traditional service and Wednesday Night Bible Study & Prayer Meeting) continue unchanged.

-3. What will the preacher be talking about?
+3. What will the minister be talking about?

 4. Will I have to do anything?

 No. But we certainly hope that you will sing, pray, and engage your heart and mind in God’s Word.

 5. What should I bring?

 Bring your Bible so that you can follow along with the pastor's message.
 If you don't have a Bible, we can give you a New Testament, and make recommendations about purchasing a Bible for yourself.
 You might also bring along a notebook to make notes for yourself concerning what God is saying to you.
 On your way to LVPC, you might run by McDonalds and pick up coffee and a biscuit.

 6. Will someone be available to listen to me or pray with me?